Oli Shaw: Kilmarnock

 On 31 August 2021, Shaw joined Kilmarnock on a two-year deal, signing for an undisclosed fee.

 After a good start in front of goal for Kilmarnock, he won the Scottish Championship player of the Month award for October 2021 having scored five goals in five games in the league that month.

 Barnsley

-On 31 January 2023, Shaw joined Barnsley on a two-and-a-half year deal for an undisclosed fee.
+On 31 January 2023, Shaw joined Barnsley on a two-and-a-half-year deal for an undisclosed fee.

+Hamilton Academical

+On 1 July 2024, Shaw joined Scottish Championship side Hamilton Academical on a three-year deal.

 International career

 Shaw scored for the Scotland under-19s against Sweden on 4 October 2016 in a warm-up game ahead of qualification for the 2017 UEFA European Under-19 Championship.
 Scotland were drawn against Israel, Andorra and Liechtenstein in Group C of the qualification tournament, and progressed to the Elite qualifying stage after finishing second in the group.
 With all three matches being played in Andorra over 6 days from 25 October 2016, Shaw scored the only goal of the game against Liechtenstein and also featured in the matches against Andorra and Israel.
 Shaw was added to the Scotland under-21 squad in August 2018.